You need a valid Yukon hunting licence if you want to hunt in the Yukon unless you are one of the exceptions.

 Licences are valid from April 1 to March 31.
 You must carry your licence, permits and seals when hunting and you're legally required to produce them when asked by a Conservation Officer.
 You can't use or possess another person’s hunting licence, seals or permits, or let another person use yours.
-Make sure you are familiar with Yukon hunting regulations summary.
+Make sure you are familiar with the Yukon hunting regulations summary.

 Government Sales Tax (GST) will be added to all of the listed fees.

 Big game licence

 A big game licence allows you to hunt moose, caribou, wood bison, sheep, goat, grizzly bear, black bear, coyote, wolf and wolverine.
 It also allows you to hunt small game and game birds.
 Only Yukon resident hunters can hunt deer and elk.

 You must be at least 12 years old to hold a big game licence.
 Youth under 16 need to hunt with an adult licence holder who is at least 19 years old.
 All youth are required to complete a hunter education course to get a licence.